ethann02/react-attempt-hellios/README.md

 # Future
 I am hoping to return to this project once I am better equiped and potentially complete the project.
 For now however, this project will sit as a reminder as to what my first project of interest was like.
-This project may see a revival with a full conversion to dnd-kit based components and a better approach to storing and converting the stored components.
+This project may see a revival with a full conversion to dnd-kit based components and a better approach to storing and converting stored components.

-# Running
+# Running & Contribution
-Make sure you install all dependecies using `npm install`, then use `npm run` to start the project.
+Feel free to contribute and make pull requests.
+To run, make sure you install all dependecies using `npm install`, then use `npm run` to start the project.
 Feel free to take a look at the code and see if you can tackle it for yourself.